asfopoo/pressableArea/README.md

 # pressableArea
-a pressable component using pressable
+a pressable component that gives feedback similar to touchables